SpreadsheetArena: Decomposing Preference in LLM Generation of Spreadsheet Workbooks: Introduction

-We summarize our core contributions: \begin{enumerate} \item We introduce \ssa, a platform for evaluating \textbf{end-to-end spreadsheet generation} via blind preference evaluations of spreadsheet workbooks produced by LLMs for user-submitted prompts.
-The arena is live at \url{https://spreadsheetarena.ai} and contains 4,357 votes over pairwise battles.\footnote{As of January 28th, 2026} \item We establish stable rankings of 16 LLMs across multiple model families.
-We show that adjusting for observable features compresses the leaderboard substantially; significant features differ dramatically by domain; and different model families exhibit distinct failure modes. \end{enumerate} Upon publication, we will release a dataset of prompts, spreadsheets, and preference votes for use and further study.
+We summarize our core contributions: (1) We introduce \ssa, a platform for evaluating end-to-end spreadsheet generation via blind preference evaluations of spreadsheet workbooks produced by LLMs for user-submitted prompts.
+The arena is live at \url{https://spreadsheetarena.ai} and contains 4,357 votes over pairwise battles.\footnote{As of January 28th, 2026} (2) We establish stable rankings of 16 LLMs across multiple model families.
+We show that adjusting for observable features compresses the leaderboard substantially; significant features differ dramatically by domain; and different model families exhibit distinct failure modes.
+(3) We publicly release a dataset of prompts, spreadsheets, and preference votes for use and further study,\footnote{Dataset: \href{https://huggingface.co/datasets/Longitude-Labs/spreadsheet-arena-release}{https://huggingface.co/datasets/Longitude-Labs/spreadsheet-arena-release}} as well as relevant code.\footnote{Code: \href{https://github.com/Longitude-Labs/spreadsheet-arena}{https://github.com/Longitude-Labs/spreadsheet-arena}}

+\paragraph{Conflict of Interest Disclosure} Authors with Longitude Labs Inc. affiliations are employees of the company, which develops and operates the SpreadsheetArena platform introduced in this work and may stand to benefit from its adoption.
+Longitude Labs also develops a commercial agent for spreadsheet tasks, but this agent is not evaluated in this work, and the platform does not currently accept agentic submissions.